Best Returnal settings for the Intel Arc B580 (2026)

 What are the best Returnal settings for the Intel Arc B580?

-Use a balanced preset, keep ray tracing off for maximum FPS, and ease the heaviest options like Effects Quality and Shadow Quality down a notch.
+Use a balanced preset, keep ray tracing off for maximum FPS, and ease the heaviest options like Particle Quality and Shadow Quality down a notch.
 The full per-setting breakdown is above.

 FPS figures are estimates from a generalized model (hardware tier × game load × per-setting weights), not live benchmarks — real performance varies by scene, drivers and game version.